FrancoBenedetti/faultrepair/job-workflow.md

 These service providers receive the jobs and interact with the Snappy system using the frontend service provider dashboard.
 The role changes are as defined by the Status System defined below

 ### Jobs for non-subscribed service providers (type B)
-These service providers have independent job management using their own system or have a manula system.
+These service providers have independent job management using their own system or have a manual system.
 For these jobs, the state is changed by the Client Role 2 user.

 ## User Roles
 ### Client/Asset owner